-Earlville Farmers Coop Elevator was under manamgent of August E. Bader from 1918 until his death in 1957.
+Earlville Farmers Coop Elevator was under management of August E. Bader from 1918 until his death in 1957.
 Lester Kaminky, already a co-op employee, took over management until his own retirement in 1985.
-The longest serving employee on record is the late Mary Mamie Steele, who was the bookkeeper for 42 years (1916-1958).
+The longest serving employee on record is Roger Lane, who was the petroleum driver/manager for 44 years (1978-2022).

-Today, the registered grain capacity is 3.2 million bushels with the rated drying capacity, across 3 dryers, of 10,000 bushels and hour.
+Today, the registered grain capacity is 3.0 million bushels with the rated drying capacity, across 3 dryers, of 10,000 bushels and hour.
 The elevator has the ability to dump 175K bushels of grain per day.
-In 2014 the Co-op reached over $40,800,000.00 in sales.

 Charles C. Kelley 1905-1918